Applying for a patent

 How long does it take to obtain a decision at first instance and is it possible to expedite this process?

-The duration of first-instance proceedings can vary substantially from court to court, although as a standard, courts seek to conclude patent cases within three years of filing.
+The duration of first-instance proceedings can vary substantially from court to court, although as a standard, the courts seek to conclude patent cases within three years of filing.
 The Turin and Milan courts meet this target more consistently, with the Rome and Florence courts among the slower venues.
 Therefore, it is important to select the right court.
 Once the court is selected, expediting the process is difficult.

 How much should a litigant plan to pay to take a case through to a first-instance decision?